MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/3-explore-input-and-output-binding-types-portal-lab.md

 1. In the **Select a template** section, select the **HTTP trigger** template.

-1. In the **Template details** section, confirm the following information.
+1. In the **Template details** section, confirm the following settings.

     - In the **New Function** text box, accept the default name *HttpTrigger1*.
 Azure automatically creates unique names for the functions you create.
 You can choose a different name, but this is a reminder to use meaningful names.